adunning/spring-harvest/spring-harvest.rst

 | And entered in the stricken town
 |     About the break of day.

-“O you old men that stand and talk
+| “O you old men that stand and talk
-    About the market-place,
+|     About the market-place,
-There is much trouble in your eyes
+| There is much trouble in your eyes
-    And anguish in your face:
+|     And anguish in your face:
-O woman in a silent room
+| O woman in a silent room
-    Within a silent house,
+|     Within a silent house,
-There is no pleasure in your voice
+| There is no pleasure in your voice
-    Or peace upon your brows.”
+|     Or peace upon your brows.”

-“O how should such as we rejoice
+| “O how should such as we rejoice
-    Who weep that others die,
+|     Who weep that others die,
-Who quake, and curse ourselves, and watch
+| Who quake, and curse ourselves, and watch
-    The vengeful hours go by?
+|     The vengeful hours go by?
-O better far to fly the grief
+| O better far to fly the grief
-    That wounds, and never kills;
+|     That wounds, and never kills;
-O better far to fly the town
+| O better far to fly the town
-    And seek the seven hills——”
+|     And seek the seven hills——”

 | “I will go pray the seven gods
-      Who keep the seven hills
+|     Who keep the seven hills
-  That they do grant your city peace,
+| That they do grant your city peace,
-      And easement of her ills.”
+|     And easement of her ills.”
-| “Nay, rather pray the seven gods
+| [pg 56] “Nay, rather pray the seven gods
-      To launch the latest pain;
+|     To launch the latest pain;
-  For there be many things to do
+| For there be many things to do
-      Ere we see peace again.”
+|     Ere we see peace again.”

-“Then I’ll go praise the seven gods
+| “Then I’ll go praise the seven gods
-    With hymns and chauntings seven,
+|     With hymns and chauntings seven,
-Such as shall split the mountain-tops
+| Such as shall split the mountain-tops
-    And shrivel up blue heaven:
+|     And shrivel up blue heaven:
-That there be men who mock at threats
+| That there be men who mock at threats
-    And wag their heads at strife,
+|     And wag their heads at strife,
-Love home above their own hearts’ blood
+| Love home above their own hearts’ blood
-    And honour more than life.”
+|     And honour more than life.”

+[pg 57]

 Sonnet to the British Navy
 --------------------------

-| Lest force aspire to brand an alien name
+| **Lest** force aspire to brand an alien name
 |     Upon the immortal empire of the free:
 | Lest fire and sword and slaughter strive to tame
 |     This isle, was ne’er so tamed, and ne’er shall be.